mozilla/application-services/docs/howtos/passing-protobuf-data-over-ffi.md

     [build-dependencies]
     prost-build = "check what version our other crates are using"
     ```
-4. In the same directory as your main crate's Cargo.toml, add a `build.rs` file.
-   Paste the following into it:
-    ```rust
-    /* This Source Code Form is subject to the terms of the Mozilla Public
-     * License, v.
-2.0.
-If a copy of the MPL was not distributed with this
-     * file, You can obtain one at http://mozilla.org/MPL/2.0/. */

-    fn main() {
-        prost_build::compile_protos(&["src/msg_types.proto"], &["src/"]).unwrap();
-    }
-    ```

-5. Create a new file named `msg_types.proto` in your main crate's src folder.
+4. Create a new file named `mylib_msg_types.proto` (well, prefix it with the
+   actual name of your lib) in your main crate's src folder.
+This is what is
-   This is what is referenced in that bit you pasted above, so if you want or
+   referenced in that bit you pasted above, so if you want or need to change its
-   need to change its name, you must do so consistently.
+   name, you must do so consistently.

+   Due to annoying details of how the iOS megazord works, the name of the .proto
+   file must be unique.

     1. This file should start with
     ```